top of page

 The History Committee is small but mighty!

 A group of history buffs intent on maintaining and expanding our collection of historical information about Los Alamos.
-From genealogy of our residents, past and present, to collecting photographs and memorabilia - this group is dedicated to preserving our
+From the genealogy of our residents, past and present, to collecting photographs and memorabilia - this group is dedicated to preserving our

 roots and heritage.